d3ltaV/NMH-Navigator/README.md

 ### Search/Filter/Sort for Each Page
 - Search across Workjobs, Classes, and PE/Co-Curriculars
-- Sort classes by name, bnc code, subject, etc.
+- Sort by name, rating, or availability
+- Can be viewed both via a toggle list and a map
 ---

 ## 4. Diagrams and Documentation

 **docs/** includes:
-- **Use Case Diagram:** User actions
+- **Use Case Diagram:** Player actions
 - **Class Diagram:** Displays methods and attributes for the program’s classes
 - **SRS Document:** Outlines project scope, constraints, and user stories